 Americans spend more on pet care than the GDP of 87 countries.
 The concern is there, but evidently we are not correctly applying what we know.
 If weight loss is the problem we wish to address, it can be viewed as a three legged stool.
 The three legs are exercise, portion control and food composition.
 Sound familiar?
 Foraging should come to mind.

-The solution is to feed as much raw, frozen, canned or freeze dried pet food as your budget will allow.
+The solution is to feed as much raw, frozen, freeze dried, or even canned pet food as your budget will allow.
 Owners of several big dogs could rapidly go broke feeding a fresh or raw diet, but to the extent that the dry kibble can be reduced, or lowered as a percentage of the diet, nutrition will be better.